microsoft/opensource-management-portal/docs/configuration.md

 The configuration story for this application has been evolving over time.
 At this time, the following configuration elements are available at this time, each with a distinct purpose.

+Primary configuration is provided by `.env` files or process/container environment variables and volume files.

 A GitHub organization(s) configuration file in JSON format is required as of version 4.2.0 of the app.

 - Environment Variables (see `configuration.js` for details)